 When you consume cannabis, THC binds to the CB1 receptors in the brain.
 These receptors are found in high density in the limbic-reward structures of the brain.
 When occasional users consume cannabis, they display significant neurometabolic changes in reward circuitry.
 These changes are associated with higher subjective ratings of intoxication and worse performance on sustained attention tasks.

 In chronic cannabis users, CB1 receptors are downregulated, which leads to a normalization of dopamine output.
 Basically, chronic cannabis use leads to adaptive changes in regions of the brain related to reward.
-These adaptions are absent in occasional users.
+These adaptations are absent in occasional users.

 The amount of time needed to reset your tolerance likely has to do with various factors including your individual biology, how much cannabis you typically consume and how much time you wait between doses.